Headquartered at the USTA National Campus, the USTA Collegiate Department hosts College MatchDay, The All-American College Combine and much more.

 Follow on @USTA Social Channels

-The Tennis Channel/USTA College Tennis Top 25 is announced every Wednesday at 10 a.m.
+The Tennis Channel/USTA College Tennis Top 25 is announced Wednesdays at approximately 10 a.m.
 ET during the regular season.
 Follow USTA's social media accounts and the hashtag #USTATop25 all year long.

 Get Involved with Collegiate Wheelchair Tennis